Temasys/SkylinkJS/README.md

 You can raise tickets on [our support portal](http://support.temasys.com.sg) or on [our Github Page](https://console.temasys.io/support).

 ##### Current versions and stability
-Always use the latest versions of the SkylinkJS library as WebRTC is still evolving and we adapt to changes very frequently.
+Always use the latest versions of the Temasys SkylinkJS library as WebRTC is still evolving and we adapt to changes very frequently.

 [Latest version: `0.6.16`](https://github.com/Temasys/SkylinkJS/releases/tag/0.6.16).